siteorigin/so-widgets-bundle/readme.txt

 - **Testimonials:** Share your product or service testimonials in a variety of different layouts.
 - **Video:** Play your self or externally hosted videos in a customizable player.

-Once you enable a widget, you'll be able to use it in Page Builder, the Block Editor using the SiteOrigin Layout or Widget Block, or in any theme widget area.
+Once you enable a widget, you'll be able to use it in Page Builder, the Block Editor using the SiteOrigin Layout Block or SiteOrigin Widget Block, or in any theme widget area.
 You can manage your widgets by going to Plugins > SiteOrigin Widgets in WordPress.

 == Documentation ==